5 Causes of Painless Bright Red Blood in Stool & When to Worry.

 - Mucus discharge and wetness around the anus.

-- Inflammed thrombosed veins may cause extreme anal pain (and may cause painful blood in the stool).
+- Inflamed thrombosed veins may cause extreme anal pain (and may cause painful blood in the stool).

 There are two main types of hemorrhoids: